Because the United States is such a large country, there are plenty of things to see and do.

 Address: 227 Dauphine St, New Orleans, LA 70112

-It’s no doubting that the Mapparium is one of the coolest places in America.
+The Mapparium is undoubtedly one of the coolest places in America.
 It’s a museum located in Boston that takes you to the center of the globe!
+The Mapparium is a library that opened in 1935.

-Visitors can step inside a glass ball measuring three stories high and 30-ft wide.
+It was started by Mary Baker Eddy, the founder of Christian Science.
+The library holds lots of rare books and archives, but the main attraction is the glass globe.
+Visitors can step inside a glass ball measuring three stories high and 30 feet wide.
 Inside, you’ll be blown away by the beautiful stained glass designed to depict the world.

 There are over 600 colorful stained panels that make up the globe.
 Be sure to test out the acoustics while you’re staining in the middle of it.